Guided Tour of Search for Common Ground

 What is the Common Ground Approach?

 The Common Ground Approach is a means of navigating through conflict and identifying possibilities that are not apparent from an adversarial mind set.
 It is a set of principles and practices that, when utilized, causes a fundamental shift in people's relationship with conflict - away from adversarial approaches toward cooperative solutions.
-The Common Ground Approach - whether applied in a home in New York City, on the streets of inner city Cincinnati, or between ethnic groups in the Balkans or Burundi - creates new possibilities of peaceful coexistence, drawing upon the strengths of diversity and interconnectedness.
+The Common Ground Approach - whether applied in a home in the suburbs of New York City, on the streets of inner city Cincinnati, or between ethnic groups in the Balkans or Burundi - creates new possibilities of peaceful coexistence.

 Core Principles